North of Boston

-North of Boston is a collection of seventeen poems by Robert Frost, first published in 1914 by David Nutt in Great Britain.
+North of Boston is a poetry collection by Robert Frost, first published in 1914 by David Nutt, in London.
 Most of the poems resemble short dramas or dialogues.
 It is also called a book of people because most of the poems deal with New England themes and Yankee farmers.
 Ezra Pound wrote a review of this collection in 1914.
 Despite it being called "North of Boston", none of the poems have that name.

 Background

 Following its success, Henry Holt and Company republished Frost's first book in the United States, A Boy's Will, in 1915.
 The New York Times said in a review, "In republishing his first book after his second, Mr. Robert Frost has undertaken the difficult task of competing with himself."